ajayyadav12/testspotlight/server/README.md

 in `build.gradle`, and change the active profile property `spring.profiles.active` to `dev` in `dashboard/src/main/resources/application.properties` file.

-Finally run `gradlew dashboard:bootWar` to build dashboard WAR.
+Finally run `gradlew -Ptomcat dashboard:bootWar` to build dashboard WAR.
 You can find these WAR files in `build/libs/` in the respective project folder.
 A similar process is required for building the applications api.

+### Testing

+Two test suites exist for dashboard and applications modules, and one for cronjobs.
+All modules implement unit tests for classes that are run with the commands:

+    gradlew dashboard:testDev
+    gradlew applications:testDev
+    gradlew cronjobs:testDev

+and dashboard and applications modules implement integration tests which load the complete application along with a in-memory H2 database, and are run with the commands:

+    gradlew dashboard:testStage
+    gradlew applications:testStage

+Unit tests should be run anytime a pull request is merged into development branch, and as integration tests are heavier than unit tests they should be run only when merging into stage/QA branch.

+Please add the suffix `-UnitTest` to classes that implement unit tests, `-JpaTest` for JPA query tests, and `-EndpointTest` for integration tests.
+For more information please refer to folder `src/test/` in each module.